-- Financial: Does the payer control the business aspects of the job?
+- Financial: Employers control the business aspects of the job.

-- Type of relationship: Are there written contracts or employee benefits—for example, a pension plan, insurance, or vacation pay?
+- Type of relationship: You're most likely an employee if you've entered into a written contract or receive employee benefits, such as a pension plan, insurance, or vacation pay.

 If the company can exercise control over your work, such as setting hours, supervising, and providing you with the tools and equipment you need to do your job, then you could be an employee.

-If the company leaves it up to you to set your own hours; requires you to provide your own tools, equipment, and vehicles; and doesn't provide any training or supervision, then you are likely an independent contractor.
-If you have any questions about your status, check with a tax professional.
+If the company leaves it up to you to set your own hours, requires you to provide your own tools, equipment, and vehicles, and if it doesn't provide any training or supervision, then you are likely an independent contractor.

 The Tax Impact

 You'll pay income tax plus 15.3% in self-employment taxes on your income as an independent contractor: 12.4% for Social Security and 2.9% for Medicare.
 You would only pay half Social Security and Medicare if you're an employee.
 Your employer would pay the other half.

 You're also responsible for sending quarterly estimated taxes to the IRS as an independent contractor.
 Your employer would remit taxes withheld from your pay on your behalf if you work as an employee.

 Here's a brief rundown of how self-employment income is taxed differently than regular wages: